Clinical Research in Obstetrics & Gynaecology

 Angiogensis and reproduction

-The work of Dr Steve Charnock-Jones (Non-clinical Reader, Obstetrics & Gynaecology) focuses on the biology of the lining of the womb (the endometrium).
-This programme of work studies the role of the development of new blood vessels in the physiological control of menstruation and in the development of pathological conditions, such as endometriosis.
+The work of Prof Steve Charnock-Jones (Professor of Reproductive Biology, Obstetrics & Gynaecology) focuses on the biology blood vessels and oxygen in of the lining of the womb (the endometrium) and the placenta.
+This includes studies of the role of new blood vessels in the physiological control of menstruation and in the development of pathological conditions, such as endometriosis.
 Through this work, he has developed a new model of endometriosis which is being exploited for the assessment of novel medications for the treatment of this condition.
-This area of work has also extended into studying the implantation of the developing embryo in the womb and in the role of angiogenesis in the formation and development of the placenta.
-This has led to a successful collaboration with Graham Burton (Professor, PDN) who has interests in early placentation and the effect of varying levels of oxygen in early pregnancy in determining placental function.
+This also extends to studying the role of angiogenesis in the formation and development of the placenta.
+This has led to a successful collaboration with Graham Burton (Professor, PDN) who has interests in placentation and the effect of varying levels of oxygen in early pregnancy in determining placental function.

 Immunology of Pregnancy